Small but Mighty: Micro-Influencer Marketing for Great Revenue Streams

 Do their followers leave comments and replies to their posts?
 Does the influencer take time to answer the comments?
 How many likes, comments, and shares do they get?

-To analyze engagement, you must also look into the quality of their interactions with their audience.
+To analyze engagement, you must also examine the quality of their interactions with their audience.
+Go beyond the numbers to see if their audience responds positively to their content.

 How to Create a Successful Micro-Influencer Campaign